Ravi Allada

 Ravi Allada (born 1967) is an Indian-American chronobiologist studying the circadian and homeostatic regulation of sleep primarily in the fruit fly Drosophila.
-He is the Edward C. Stuntz Distinguished Professor of Neuroscience and Chair of the Department of Neurobiology at Northwestern University.
+He is currently the Executive Director of the Michigan Neuroscience Institute (MNI), a collective which connects neuroscience investigators across the University of Michigan to probe the mysteries of the brain on a cellular, molecular, and behavioral level.
 Working with Michael Rosbash, he positionally cloned the Drosophila Clock gene.
 In his laboratory at Northwestern, he discovered a conserved mechanism for circadian control of sleep-wake cycle, as well as circuit mechanisms that manage levels of sleep.

 Early life

-Ravi Allada was born on August 20, 1967 in Midland, Michigan to Indian immigrant parents, Sambasiva Rao and Jayalakshmi.
+Ravi Allada was born on August 20, 1967, in Midland, Michigan, to Indian immigrant parents, Sambasiva Rao and Jayalakshmi.
 Allada has two brothers, Vivek and Gopal, who both currently work as physicians.
 At the age of 11, Allada won 3rd place in a free throw competition.
-Allada's interest in sports also led him to track baseball statistics, which triggered Ravi Allada’s interest in math and later, his research on jet lag for MLB players.
+Allada's interest in sports also led him to track baseball statistics, which triggered Ravi Allada's interest in math and later, his research on jet lag for MLB players.

 Education

-Allada graduated from H. H. Dow High school in 1985.
+Allada graduated from H. H. Dow High School in 1985.
 Following high school, Allada attended the University of Michigan where he was awarded his B.S. degree.

 Allada was also awarded his M.D. by the University of Michigan.
 While attending University of Michigan Medical School, Allada spent two years as an HHMI-NIH Research Scholar working with Howard Nash on a molecular genetics project relating to general anesthesia in Drosophila.
 Before the end of medical school, he returned to NIH as a HHMI-NIH Continued Support Fellow working with Carl Wu at the NCI.
 Following medical school, he completed his residency in clinical pathology at Brigham and Women's Hospital in Boston.
 Thereafter, he completed an HHMI Physician Postdoctoral Fellowship with Michael Rosbash at Brandeis University.

 Career

+Currently, Allada is the Executive Director of the Michigan Neuroscience Institute (MNI).
+He also holds an professorship in the University of Michigan's Department of Anesthesiology and is the Theophile Raphael, M.D., Collegiate Professor of Neurosciences.

-In 2000, Allada joined the faculty of Northwestern University, where he continues to work as a Professor and Chair of Neurobiology, a Professor and the Associate Director of the Center for Sleep and Circadian Biology.
-Currently, Allada also serves on the Board of Directors for the Sleep Research Society.
-Previously, Allada served on the NIH Sleep Disorders Research Advisory Board and on the Society for Research on Biological Rhythms Board of Directors as Secretary.
+Prior to joining MNI in September 2023, Allada was a Professor and Chair of Neurobiology and a Professor and Associate Director of the Center for Sleep and Circadian Biology at Northwestern University.
+Allada also served on the NIH Sleep Disorders Research Advisory Board, the Society for Research on Biological Rhythms Board as a member and Secretary, and the Sleep Research Society's Board of Directors from 2020-2023.

 The Allada lab focuses on finding molecular components of the circadian clock and their impacts on neurodegenerative diseases, sleep, jet lag, and memory processing.
 His lab has begun to shift its focus to research regarding sleep homeostasis.
-Allada’s research has been supported financially by the NIH, the Defense Advanced Research Projects Agency, and other private foundations.
+Allada's research has been supported financially by the NIH, the Defense Advanced Research Projects Agency, and other private foundations.